pinakinkansara/pinakinkansara/README.md

 ### Hi there 👋
-- 🔭 I’m currently working web app with SpringBoot, MongoDB.
+- 🔭 I'm currently work as Senior Consultant at EY Design Studio
-- 🌱 I’m currently learning Jetpack Compose, Spring, MongoDB
+- 🌱 I’m currently learning Jetpack Compose.
 <!--
 **pinakinkansara/pinakinkansara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.